How Do Fishing Line Stops Work?

 They can be used for both casting and trolling, and they come in a variety of sizes and materials to suit any angler’s needs.

-This makes them ideal for keeping your bait or lure in place while you’re casting or trolling, as well as for setting up a leader when drifting or jigging.
+This characteristic makes it useful for keeping bait or lure in place during casting or trolling, as well as for establishing a leader when drifting or jigging.

 Fishing line stops are typically made of rubber, plastic, or metal, depending on what type of fishing you’re doing and what type of fish you’re trying to catch.
 Rubber stops are good for light tackle fishing because they provide good grip without being too abrasive on the line.